 The GDOT does not remove or alter noise walls unless it is required due to a conflict with GDOT projects.
 Local governments or individuals may request noise walls to be removed or altered, at their own expense.
 In order to alter a noise wall a noise study must be completed to show that the altered wall would provide noise abatement equal to or better than the existing noise wall.
 In order to completely remove a noise wall or part of a noise wall without replacing it, a minimum of 75% of citizens receiving a benefit from the existing noise wall must agree to the removal of the wall.
 In both cases GDOT will work with FHWA for final approval on noise wall alterations/removals.

-If a noise wall is removed, in part or entirely, GDOT will not reconstruct the noise wall.
+If a noise wall is removed (in part or entirely) due to a request submitted by a local government or individual, GDOT will not reconstruct the noise wall.